 We do not give up.
 We work together to identify the right solution, and follow through until we have achieved it.

 We value emotional, physical, and spiritual wellbeing, and aim to create an environment that fosters that wellbeing.

-Ascencia is a nonprofit boutique style homeless services agency and emergency shelter nestled in a quaint suburban neighborhood of Glendale, CA, serving 1,200 people in need every year.
+Ascencia is a nonprofit homeless services agency and emergency shelter located in a suburban neighborhood of Glendale, CA, serving 1,200 people in need every year.

 Our programs employ a “whatever it takes” approach to move families and individuals from homelessness to stability in permanent housing.
 We have a 98% Housing Retention Rate, which is significantly above industry standard, and we are proud of it.
 We owe this success to our hard-working case managers, admin staff, directors, resident associates, and volunteers who all touch the lives of our clients every day.
 Our work begins with a fundamental respect for the dignity of the people we serve, driven by the persistent and unfailing belief that no one should be without a home.

 Ascencia is a 501(c)(3) organization formed in 2006 as PATH Achieve Glendale to operate a range of programs serving homeless families and individuals in the greater Glendale area.
 In 2011, we separated from the PATH family of agencies and became Ascencia.

 In 2012, Ascencia launched its first capital campaign to secure a permanent home for its operations, and position the agency for growth and geographic expansion.
 We purchased and rehabilitated an 11,500 square foot warehouse for our Access Center and 40-bed shelter and a nearby 9-unit apartment building for permanent supportive housing.